[LACTO] Mom's easy yougurt recipe &

 Soy, ginger, and sherry are called 'the three immortals' in chineese

 tradition (okay, okay, in a couple of cookbooks I read once).
-To season
+To

 a veggie stir-fry you can use the following: